Sillen00/Sillen00/README.md

 - 👋 Hi, I’m @Sillen00
-- 👀 I’m interested in all kinds of activities like: ping pong, wakeboard, badminton, snowboard, motorcykle, mountainbiking and much much more :D <br>Other intrests are health and food, <br>Economy and today's monetary system. #Bitcoin, <br>Being in nature and in the sun, <br> Traveling, <br>Personal development and inner peace, <br>And of course Coding :D
+- 👀 I’m a competitive guy with interested in all kinds of activities like: Riding motorcykle, ping pong, wakeboard, badminton, snowboard, mountainbiking and much much more :D <br>Other intrests are health and food, <br>Economy and today's monetary system. #Bitcoin, <br>Being in nature and in the sun, <br> Traveling, <br>Personal development, <br>And of course Coding :D

-- 🌱 I’m currently learning FrontEnd Development, HyperText Markup Languege (HTML),
+- 🌱 I’m currently studying to FrontEnd Development at Medieinstitutet Göteborg.
-      Cascading Style Sheet (CSS),
-      JavaScript (JS)

 - 💞️ I’m looking to collaborate on above interest topics :D